 Dr. Shiel received a Bachelor of Science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
 After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
 He is board-certified in Internal Medicine and Rheumatology.

-Dilation and curettage (D&C) is a procedure in which the cervix of the uterus is expanded (dilated) so that the uterine lining (endometrium) can be removed with a spoon-shaped instrument called a curet or curette.
+Dilation and curettage (D and C) is a procedure in which the cervix of the uterus is expanded (dilated) so that the uterine lining (endometrium) can be removed with a spoon-shaped instrument called a curet or curette.
 The procedure is performed for a variety of reasons.
 Most commonly, this surgery is done in order to help determine the cause of abnormal uterine bleeding.
 It can also be done to help determine the degree of abnormality of the endometrium

-Why is a D&C done?
+Why is a D and C done?

-There are very few contraindications to D&C. Generally if a patient is too ill to undergo surgery, then she should probably not have this procedure.
+There are very few contraindications to D and C. Generally if a patient is too ill to undergo surgery, she should probably not have this procedure.
 Furthermore, if the patient is unable to move her legs apart, such as with severe arthritis in the hips, the surgeon may not be able to perform the procedure since it requires enough movement of the legs to accommodate a speculum.
 If the patient is pregnant or thinks that she could be pregnant, she should not have the operation unless the D and C is for the purpose of an abortion.

 Before a D and C, the same general recommendations for other outpatient procedures apply.
 It is recommended that the patient take nothing by mouth (food, water, etc.) for at least 7 hours